ietheredge/VisionEngine/README.md

 If you do not want to install VisionEngine locally, feel free to run the provided [notebooks](https://github.com/ietheredge/VisionEngine/tree/master/notebooks) via google colab by clicking the link provided at the top of each notebook.

 # Raw data availability
 The raw files and processed outputs can be accessed [here](https://owncloud.gwdg.de/index.php/s/6lpgoCEDpxlOuUq).
-For training a model from scratch, the required datasets will be automatically downloaded via the dataloaders, you do not need to do this yourself.
-Any missing data files required for Jupyter Notebooks will be downloaded automatically via the dataloaders.
+For training a model from scratch and using the provided notebook the required datasets will be automatically downloaded via the dataloaders, so you do not need to do this yourself.

 # Training a model from scratch
 To start training with one of the [config files](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/configs) run, e.g.: